Skip to content

 Long-Term Services and Supports (LTSS)

 • New financing options are needed to make LTSS affordable.
 The cost of LTSS exceeds what families can afford.
 A social insurance solution can best meet this growing need.
 Everyone should contribute if they can, and everyone should have the security of good coverage.
-A social insurance system is the best option, because the need for LTSS is unpredictable while the costs can be catastrophic.
-In the meantime, innovations in private coverage that create valuable, financially sustainable products should be encouraged.
+A social insurance system is the best option because the need for LTSS is unpredictable while the costs can be catastrophic.
+In the meantime, innovations in private coverage that create valuable, financially sustainable products should be encouraged, and Medicaid should support the use of cost-effective home- and community-based services (HCBS).

 • Family caregivers need more support for their crucial, unpaid efforts.
-Unpaid caregiving has become increasingly complex for the relatives, friends and neighbors who provide it, often at significant emotional, physical and financial cost.
-Federal and state governments can empower caregivers by ensuring that LTSS covers services, such as respite care and adult day services, that supplement their efforts and help them endure.
-LTSS programs should also allow for family caregivers to be paid in certain situations, such as when a paid worker would otherwise be needed.
+Unpaid caregiving has become increasingly complex for the relatives, friends, and neighbors who provide it, often at significant emotional, physical, and financial cost.
+Federal and state governments can empower caregivers by ensuring that LTSS covers services that supplement their efforts and help them endure, such as respite care and adult day services.
+LTSS programs, including Medicaid and private long-term care insurance, should also allow for family caregivers to be paid for providing care when a paid worker otherwise would be needed.
 Medicaid and other programs should include assessments of family caregivers’ needs.
 Employers should allow greater accommodations for the many employees who also provide family caregiving.